DevExpress/testcafe-studio-docs/documentation/user-interface/report-view.md

 You can click a test or fixture name to navigate to this test or fixture.

-To see the screenshots taken during the test run with the [Take Screenshot](../working-with-testcafe-studio/recording-tests/test-actions/browser-actions.md#take-screenshot) action, click the IMAGE button in the **Screenshots** column.
+Click the IMAGE button in the **Screenshots** column to see screenshots taken with the [Take Screenshot](../working-with-testcafe-studio/recording-tests/test-actions/browser-actions.md#take-screenshot) action during the test run.

 IMAGE